wrodgers69/dyno2/README.md

 # dyno2
 Dyno project

-Here is where we will put required packages, decscription, etc for project.
+Here is where we will put required packages, description, etc for project.

 #required packages:
 django